Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-1.md

 ## Delegation

-Interfaces are useful but if your interface contains many functions, child classes may end up with a lot of boilerplate code.
-When you only want to override a small part of your parent's behavior, this can feel like you are having to repeat yourself a lot.
+Interfaces are useful, but if your interface contains many functions, child classes may end up with a lot of boilerplate code.
+When you only want to override a small part of your parent's behavior, you need to repeat yourself a lot.

 > Boilerplate code is a chunk of code that is reused with little or no alteration in multiple parts of a software project.
 >